Career Pathways Pilot

 Career development gap

-There is an over representation of people with disability in entry level roles and a lack of career advancement opportunities for people with disability into leadership positions, as well as a lack of representation of people with disability on company boards.
-Employees with disability face a range of barriers when trying to progress their careers including unconscious manager bias, soft bigotry of low expectations, inaccessible training providers, and lack of support/adjustments.
+There is an over-representation of people with disability in entry-level roles and a significant lack of career advancement opportunities into leadership positions as well as a lack of representation of people with disability on company boards.

-The Final Report issued by the Royal Commission into Violence, Abuse, Neglect and Exploitation of People with Disability also identified career progression as one the key areas for employers to consider to make Australian workplaces more inclusive for people with disability.
-Read about our response to the Final Report.
+The Final Report issued by the Royal Commission into Violence, Abuse, Neglect and Exploitation of People with Disability identified career progression as one of the key areas for employers to consider to make Australian workplaces more inclusive for people with disability.

 Pilot overview

-Australian Disability Network will support these organisations to progress the careers of employees with disability out of entry level roles and into leadership positions.
-A key goal is to have sustainable systems and processes in place to ensure that people with disability have the same opportunities for job fulfilment and career progression as people without disability.
+A key goal was to have sustainable systems and processes in place to ensure that people with disability have the same opportunities for job fulfilment and career progression as people without disability.

 Employer partners